QueueDoubleU/MLFinalProject/README.md

 **DataPreProcessing**
 This script ingests the MartinQuinnScores and SCDB base files and pulls in the convokit package.
 The output is a pair of dataframes of Conversations (argument text) data and Utterances (speaker text) data.
 Two folders containing the actual transcript text for later ingestion are also created.

+**SimpleModels**
+Runs various logistic regression, decision tree, and random forest models on our Conversations dataframe.

 **BertTrial**
 Runs our base trial with semi-tuned hyperparameters.
 Requires access to base files -- hardcoded paths must be updated in the script.